 5. Find Your Social Media Space

-6. Maintain a Blog
+6. Create A Blog

-7. Get Reviews
+7. Get Book Reviews

-8. Offer Something for Free
+8. Offer Something For Free